SuReLI/1dtrack/README.md

 Once the code compiled, you can set the parameters of the simulations via the configuration file 'main.cfg'.

-Running the code will run 100 simulations, this is default.
+Running the code will run 1 simulation, this is default.
 To set the number of simulations, for instance to 1000, you can execute './exe 1000' or type 'make NBSIM=1000' using the Makefile.